Together (2002 film): Plot

 Liu Cheng (Liu Peiqi) is a widowed cook making his living in a small southern town in China.
 His thirteen-year-old son, Liu Xiaochun (Tang Yun), is a violin prodigy.
 In the hope that Xiaochun might find success as a violinist, Liu Cheng and Xiaochun travel to Beijing to participate in a competition organized by the Children's Palace, an arts institution for school children.
 Even though Xiaochun emerges fifth, he is denied admission into the conservatory as he does not have Beijing residency.
 Determined to realize his hopes for Xiaochun, Liu Cheng persuades Professor Jiang (Wang Zhiwen), a stubborn and eccentric teacher from the Children's Palace, to take Xiaochun as a private student.

 In the subsequent days, Xiaochun makes friends with Lili (Chen Hong), a young and attractive woman living upstairs.
 Lili does not have a regular job but lives off the rich men she dates.
 However, her heart lies with Hui (Cheng Qian), her smooth-talking, cheating boyfriend.
 After Lili finds out about Hui's affairs in the presence of Xiaochun, Xiaochun sells his violin to a shop, buys a fur coat that Lili fancies, and leaves it at Lili's apartment for her to find.
 Unfortunately, Hui finds the gift before Lili does, and gives it to Lili, claiming that it was from him.
 Lili does not discover that Hui lied (and that the coat was from Xiaochun) until later.

 Meanwhile, Liu Cheng has learned about a Professor Yu Shifeng (Chen Kaige), a high-profile professor from the Central Conservatory of Music.
 Believing that Professor Yu is able to bring Xiaochun to fame and success, Liu Cheng decides to switch teachers for Xiaochun.
 He pays Professor Yu a visit and confides in the latter the truth about Xiaochun's birth.
 It turns out that Liu Cheng has never been married.
-He found the infant Xiaochun abandoned in a train station, a violin placed next to the baby.
+He found the infant Xiaochun abandoned in a train station, with a violin placed next to the baby.
 Liu Cheng brought both home and raised the baby as his own.
 Xiaochun turned out to be a child prodigy, and Liu Cheng resolved to devote his life to cultivate his adopted son's talent.
 Professor Yu, apparently unmoved, nonetheless agrees to give Xiaochun an audition.